Forge2D

 Forge2DGame provides a simple out-of-the-box solution to propagate contact events.

-Contact events occur whenever two Fixtures meet each other.
-These events allow listening when these Fixtures begin to come in contact (beginContact) and cease being in contact (endContact).
+Contact events occur whenever two Shapes meet each other.
+These events allow listening when these Shapes begin to come in contact (beginContact) and cease being in contact (endContact).
+Sensor overlaps are delivered through the same callbacks.

 There are multiple ways to listen to these events.
 One common way is to use the ContactCallbacks class as a mixin in the BodyComponent where you are interested in these events.